Isaius/chat-api-websocket/README.md

 ## How to run

 To run this application Node must be installed.
-To run just enter on the project folder via terminal and type the following comand:
+Just enter on the project folder via terminal and type the following comand:

 ```
 npm run dev